hphelion/documentation/vpn-multisite.md

 Once you have set up your initial VPN connection, you can extend your network to your different private sites.
 This guide provides you the basic steps to configure a VPN Virtual Machine (instance) and establish a secure connection between private sites to your HP Cloud VPN.

-For this procedure, we assume that you have an active HP Cloud account with a VPN instance set up (see the vpn quick start guide to set up the initial VPN instance).
+For this procedure, we assume that you have an active HP Cloud account with a VPN instance set up (see the [VPN Quick Start Guide](http://docs.hpcloud.com/compute/vpn-quickstart) to set up the initial VPN instance).

-While you can set up your compute instance and VPN using any Linux OS, for the purpose of this guide, we use an Ubuntu instance and StrongSwan IPsec...
-Whatever configuration you use, you should be able to use this guide as a basis for connecting your sites to your HP Cloud VPN.
+While you can set up your compute instance and VPN using any Linux OS, for the purpose of this guide, we use an Ubuntu instance and strongSwan IPsec.
+This configuration has been tested, but you can use this guide as a basis for connecting your sites to your HP Cloud VPN.

 This guide covers the following: